dsloyer/ez-kubeadm/README.md

        Romana curiously seems to present a catch-22: romana-agent won't install on "not-ready" nodes, but the nodes can only become ready when romana-agent is up and running.
 My solution: add tolerance for nodes that are not-ready (applied to the romana-agent daemonset YAML).
+  7. Check the CPU/memory settings in the relevant Vagrantfile -- either Vagrantfile.ubuntu, or Vagrantfile.centos
-  7. Run "source ./makeK8s.sh -s ubuntu", or "source ./makeK8s.sh -s centos" to create a new cluster
+  8. Run "source ./makeK8s.sh -s ubuntu", or "source ./makeK8s.sh -s centos" to create a new cluster
   8. Edits to the Vagrantfile (Vagrantfile.ubuntu or Vagrantfile.centos) should only be needed to:
       * change the memory or CPU settings for the nodes
       * change master and worker node IP addresses.